 great perks like membership to equinox gym, catered lunches, movie nights, great 401k and health care.

-I applied through a staffing agency.
+I applied through a recruiter.
 The process took a week.
 I interviewed at Fan TV (San Mateo, CA) in November 2015.

 My opinion in two lines (for the impatients): the good part of my experience was the interaction with the recruiter and the positive attitude of the director.
 The bad part was the terrible evaluation process (I don't see how a Lead Platform role can be evaluated with coding one single function, where no scalability, no threading, no database, no complex data structure, no pattern, no unit/functional/e2e testing, is required), the lack of communication with the team, and the doubts about their current technology.